manwar/perlweeklychallenge-club/challenge-119/james-smith/README.md

 CESIL was designed to teach "machine-code" to Computer science students - so other than the "I/O" commands everything else was at a basic operation level.

+**Note:** Interestingly in just 26 lines of code - all 14 of the instructions are used...!

 ```
         LINE
 Next    IN